finnpedersenkazes/preact-unistore-example/README.md

 # Preact and Unistore

-Workin example of Preact with Unistore.
+Working example of Preact with Unistore.
+The example does not use TypeScript.

 ## Preact
 https://preactjs.com/